Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-where $h_z$ is a local defining equation of $Z$ at $z$, and $\dd h_z$ is the Jacobian ideal of $h_z$ generated by its partial derivatives.
-By Theorem~1, $M''$ and $N$ are Cohen-Macaulay, and are dual of each other up to a shift of grading.
-Combining this with the graded local duality (1.1.4) for $i=1$ (see \cite{BrHe}, \cite{Ei}, etc.) together with (1.9.3) below, we get the following. \ms\nin {\bf Corollary~2.}\q $\mu''_k+\nu_{nd-k}=\tauZ\q(k\in\Z)$. \ms Here the calculation of the local cohomology in the local duality is not so trivial (see Remark~(1.7) below), and we can also use an exact sequence as in \cite[Prop.~2.1]{Sl} (see also \cite[Prop.~2.1.5]{Gro} and \cite{SaSl}, etc.) Note that Corollary~2 can also be deduced from Thm.~3.1 in \cite{Di2}, see Remark~(1.9)(i) below.
-By Corollaries~1 and 2 together with (0.3), we get the following. \ms\nin {\bf Corollary~3.}\q $\mu'_k=\mu_k+\mu_{nd-k}-\gamma_k-\tauZ,\q \mu''_k=\tauZ-\mu_{nd-k}+\gamma_k\q(k\in\Z)$. \ms This means that $\mu'_k$ and $\mu''_k$ are essentially determined by $\mu_k$ and $\mu_{nd-k}$.
+\nin where $h_z$ is a local defining equation of $Z$ at $z$, and $\dd h_z$ is the Jacobian ideal of $h_z$ generated by its partial derivatives.
+By Theorem~T1{1}, $M''$ and $N$ are Cohen-Macaulay, and are dual of each other up to a shift of grading.
+Combining this with the graded local duality (1.1.4{1.1.4}) for $i=1$ (see \cite{BrHe}, \cite{Ei}, etc.) together with (1.9.3{1.9.3}) below, we get the following (which does not seem to be stated explicitly in the literature). \htt{C2}{}\msn {\bf Corollary~2.}\q $\mu''_k+\nu_{nd-k}=\tauZ,\q\delta''_k=\delta''_{(n-1)d-k}\,\,\,$ with $\,\,\,\delta''_k:=\mu''_k-\nu_{k+d}\q(k\in\Z)$. \ms The $\delta''_k$ are very important for computations of the roots of Bernstein-Sato polynomials, see \cite{wh}.
+The calculation of the local cohomology in the local duality is not so trivial (see Remark~R1.7{1.7} below), and we can use also an exact sequence as in \cite[Prop.~2.1]{Sch}, see also \cite[Prop.~2.1.5]{Gro}, \cite{SaSch}.
+Corollary~C2{2} can be deduced also from \cite[Theorem 3.1]{Di2}, see Remark~R1.9{1.9}\,(i) below.
+By Corollaries~1 and 2 together with (3{3}), we get the following. \htt{C3}{}\msn {\bf Corollary~3.}\q $\mu'_k=\mu_k+\mu_{nd-k}-\gamma_k-\tauZ,\q \mu''_k=\tauZ-\mu_{nd-k}+\gamma_k\q(k\in\Z)$. \ms This means that $\mu'_k$ and $\mu''_k$ are essentially determined by $\mu_k$ and $\mu_{nd-k}$.
 Note that $\{\mu''_k\}$ and $\{\nu_k\}$ are weakly increasing sequences of non-negative integers.
 It is shown that $\{\mu'_k\}$ is log-concave in a certain case, see \cite{Sti}.
-Assuming $\Sg\,Z\ne\emptyset$, we have $\mu''_k=\nu_k=\tauZ>0$ for $k\gg 0$, hence $M'',N$ are nonzero, although $M'$ may vanish, see Remark~(1.9)(iii) below.
-By Corollary~2 and (0.3) we get the following. \ms\nin {\bf Corollary~4.}\q$\gamma_k-\mu'_k=\mu''_k+\mu''_{nd-k}-\tauZ\q(k\in\Z)$. \ms Here a fundamental question seems to be the following. \ms\nin {\bf Question~1.} Are both sides of the above equality non-negative? \ms\nin This seems to be closely related to the subject treated in \cite{ChDi}, \cite{Di2}, \cite{DiSt1}, \cite{DiSt2}, etc. We have a positive answer to Question~1 if $n=3$ and $\Si$ is a complete intersection in $\PP^2$ (see \cite{Sti}) or if $f$ has type (I), where $f$ is called type (I) if the following condition is satisfied (and type (II) otherwise):
+Assuming $\Sg\,Z\ne\emptyset$, we have $\mu''_k=\nu_k=\tauZ>0$ for $k\gg 0$, hence $M'',N$ are nonzero, although $M'$ may vanish, see Remark~R1.9{1.9}\,(iii) below.
+By Corollary~C2{2} and (3{3}) we get the following. \htt{C4}{}\msn {\bf Corollary~4.}\q$\gamma_k-\mu'_k=\mu''_k+\mu''_{nd-k}-\tauZ\q(k\in\Z)$. \ms Here a fundamental question seems to be the following. \msn {\bf Question~1.} Are both sides of the above equality non-negative? \msn This seems to be closely related to the subject treated in \cite{ChDi}, \cite{Di2}, \cite{DiSt1}, \cite{DiSt2}, etc. We have a positive answer to Question~1 if $n=3$ and $\Si$ is a complete intersection in $\PP^2$ (see \cite{Sti}) or if $f$ has type (I), where $f$ is called type (I) if the following condition is satisfied (and type (II) otherwise): \htt{5}{}